Ben Richardson

 Benjamin T. Richardson, ASC BSC (born 21 September 1975) is an English cinematographer, television producer and director.
-He is best known for his work on the films Beasts of the Southern Wild (2012), The Fault in Our Stars (2014), Wind River (2017), and Those Who Wish Me Dead (2021), as well as the limited series Mare of Easttown (2021), which earned him a Primetime Emmy Award nomination.

 Early life

 Richardson was born in England and attended Bournemouth School succeeded by Royal Holloway, University of London's media arts degree programme.

 Career

 Richardson is a director of photography.
 Three of his films, Beasts of the Southern Wild, Happy Christmas, and Wind River have premiered at the Sundance Film Festival.
 Beasts of the Southern Wild was also nominated for four Academy Awards at the 85th Academy Awards, including a nomination for Best Picture.
 His short film Seed won Best Animated Short at the 2010 Slamdance Film Festival.

 In 2019, Richardson was invited to join the American Society of Cinematographers.
 In 2025, he became a member of the British Society of Cinematographers.

 Beasts of the Southern Wild

 Richardson met director Benh Zeitlin in Prague in 2004 and subsequently collaborated on the short film Glory at Sea in 2008.
 During pre-production on Beasts of the Southern Wild, Richardson shot a test reel which convinced the financiers to approve him as cinematographer for the film.

 Beasts of the Southern Wild debuted at the 2012 Sundance Film Festival where Richardson won the Excellence in Cinematography Award.
 For his work on the film he also won the Independent Spirit Award for Best Cinematography, and was nominated for multiple awards including a Camerimage award and a Satellite Award.